busterwood/busterwood.github.io/algorithms/Binary-Search.md

 ## Two-way comparison

-Most programming languages do not support three way comparison, so a more efficient way it to use two-way comparison, as shown by [Arne Andersson](http://user.it.uu.se/~arnea/ps/searchproc.pdf), who also invented the [[AA-Tree|Data Structures]]
+Most programming languages do not support three way comparison, so a more efficient way it to use two-way comparison, as shown by [Arne Andersson](http://user.it.uu.se/~arnea/ps/searchproc.pdf), who also invented the [AA-Tree](Data-Structures).